rogerpearse/AdjectivestVB/README.md

 # AdjectivestVB
-VB.NET 2010 Conversion of Samuel Emaus Adjectivest.
-Data from this below:
+VB.NET 2010 Ultimate Conversion of Samuel Emaus Adjectivest.

+This is a simple Windows Form project.
+Run it with Ctrl-F5, and hit the button.

+Tests have been written, which document how to use the code.
+Coverage is set up in the solution also.

+The conversion was partly done automatically, so is fairly rough and ready.
+It seems to work, but no guarantees.
+I've added a few extra comments, plus a fix in GetInflectionType() to leSuffix processing.

+The original readme is as follows:

-# Adjectivest
+## Adjectivest

 This is a small library for inflecting Adjectives in English between their comparative, superlative, and base forms.